agile-enigma/SNA-Utilities/README.md

 * graph       : The NetworkX graph object to be visualized.
 * directed    : Boolean specifying whether the output visualization is directed or undirected.
 Defaults to False.
-* notebook    : If set to True and run from within a Jupyter notebook will output visualization in the notebook.
-Default is False.
 * select_menu : Display select menu.
 Defaults to True.
 * filter_menu : Display filter menu.
 Defaults to True.
 * show_buttons: Display 'physics' and 'nodes' configuration menus.
 Defaults to False.